cms-opendata-workshop/workshop2023-lesson-physics-objects/_episodes/04-jetmet.md

 ---

 > ## Run POET
-> For this episode, checkout the main branch of POET.
-Go to your `CMSSW_7_6_7/src/PhysObjectExtractorTool/PhysObjectExtractor` area, `git stash` everything if you have lingering modifications, and then do:
 >
-> ~~~
-> git checkout 2015MiniAOD
-> ~~~
-> {: .language-bash}
->
-> This will get you the latest version of the POET repository for Run 2 data.
->
 > Take some time to run POET using an entire high-mass top quark pair test file.
-In `python/poet_cfg.py` set the
+In `python/poet_cfg.py` (not the demo version anymore!) set the
 > number of events to process to -1 and change the input simulation file:
 > ~~~
 > #---- Select the maximum number of events to process (if -1, run over all events)